-The Department of Foreign Languages and Literatures presently offers twelve different
+The Department of Foreign Languages and Literatures presently offers instruction in

-languages (Classical and Modern): Arabic, Chinese, French, German, Greek, Hebrew,
+the following Classical and Modern languages: Arabic, Chinese, French, German, Hebrew,

 Italian, Japanese, Latin, Portuguese, Russian, and Spanish.
-The Department has twenty-nine
+The Department has thirty

 faculty members actively engaged in research, instruction, and service.

-with single-language concentrations in French, German, Italian, Japanese, Latin, and
+concentrations in French, German, Italian, Japanese, Latin, and Spanish; more limited

 The study of a foreign language is central to the international mission of the University,